 With Orlando fast becoming the most visited tourist location in the world, Harris Rosen believed it would only be fitting for the city to have the best hospitality program available in the country.
-He donated $10 million to establish the Rosen College of Hospitality Management at the University of Central Florida to be built right next to Rosen Hotels & Resorts’ new Rosen Shingle Creek hotel.
+He donated $10 million to establish the Rosen College of Hospitality Management at the University of Central Florida which was built right next to Rosen Shingle Creek hotel.
 The gift is the largest ever pledged to or received by the UCF Foundation.
 Under current Florida law, gifts of this size qualify for dollar-for-dollar state matching, which translates into $20 million for a facility and faculty every bit as world class as the Orlando hospitality industry itself.

 YMCA Aquatic Center